 Unfortunately, there is no definitive list of ADD-friendly jobs.
 There is not a profile that fits everyone who has been diagnosed with ADD.
 In fact, adults with ADD are successful in jobs ranging from teachers and attorneys to artists and pilots.
 Just like everyone else, individuals with ADD have unique skills, passions, and goals.

 One of the major problems individuals with ADD have is finding an occupation that holds their interest.
-Career counseling can be an indispensable aid in helping them find a job or career path in which they will find continued satisfaction and success.
+Career counseling and career coach packages can be an indispensable aid in helping them find a job or career path in which they will find continued satisfaction and success.
 Check out this https://seotoolscentre.com/sentence-rewriter website to find the best re writer tool for your business articles.

 A career counselor working with an adult with ADD would ask him or her many questions to determine the right fit.
 These would include questions about his or her interests, passions, past achievements, values, skills, goals, dreams and coping skills.
 The counselor would also get to know the patient’s temperament, what comes naturally to him or her and any fears the patient may have about trying out a certain job or the workplace in general.